 While attractive at first blush, the above account is incomplete.
 Why should higher test scores prevail in Ricci?
 What about the City's race-neutral justification for rejecting the scores-i.e., that it feared a lawsuit and wanted to make sure that whatever criteria it employed to evaluate candidates' performances did not discriminate against minority Why did the Ricci Court conclude that this was an insufficient justification, but rather a purposeful decision to discriminate against the white plaintiffs on the basis of race?
 Why not adopt the Feeney or Iqbal analyses instead-to wit: the City's discrimination was not purposeful, even though it had a disparate impact upon the white plaintiffs for two reasons.
-First, as in Feeney, there were non-majority applicants-the two Hispanics with high test scores43-who also qualified for promotion, so majority race status was not the basis for discrimination even though a disproportionate number of whites were affected.
-The true reason was to ensure a fair and accurate promotion process, one that did not tend to promote the status quo to the detriment and burdened by the exam.
+First, as in Feeney, there were non-majority applicants-the two Hispanics with high test scores-who also qualified for promotion, so majority race status was not the basis for discrimination even though a disproportionate number of whites were affected.
+The true reason was to ensure a fair and accurate promotion process, one that did not tend to promote the status quo to the detriment of minority applicants.
+The test was rejected not because the City hated or wished ill will upon whites and Hispanics, but because it wanted to make sure it was fair to all the applicants, including the African-American applicants, who appeared to be disproportionately excluded and burdened by the exam.

-^{42.} Ricci v.
+42. Ricci v.
 DeStefano, 554 F. Supp.
 2d 142, 152 (D. Conn.
 2006).

-^{43.
-129} S. Ct. at 2666.
+43. 129 S. Ct. at 2666.